-Payroll factoring is a type of finance aimed at businesses who have a demand for working capital to finance their payroll ledger, regardless if their wages run is weekly or monthly
+Payroll factoring is aimed at businesses who have a demand for working capital to finance their payroll ledger, regardless if their wages run is weekly or monthly

 Business owners are always focused on their company’s cash flow, especially when it gets close to the time when they need to fund their wages bill.
 If the money’s not there to make payroll, then there can be problems.